Orosei: Saint Anthony Abate's Bonfire 0 Comments

 When the heat of the flames is too hot to bear, the committee distributes to all visitors wine, coffee and, above all, the typical celebration cakes: su pistiddu (cacke made with flour, honey and natural aromas) and su pane nieddhu (made with flour, honey and yeast).

-The celebration of the Holy Mass will follow, then the statue of Saint Anthony Abate will be escorted in a procession along the streets of the historical center of the town.
+The celebration of the Holy Mass will follow, then the statue of Saint Anthony Abate will be escorted in a procession along the streets of the historical centre of the town.

 The same celebrations will be repeated in May, for the feast of Sant’Antoni e Maiu.